wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 For end-users, get away from:

    * Reliance on spreadsheets and Access databases
-   * Collaboration via email
+   * Collaboration via email (new people joining can't get to conversation history)
-   * Documents shared on local file directories
+   * Data on local file directories (not accessible by others)
    * Time-intensive, manual steps

 For developers, Salesforce provides an easy and fast way to create apps:

+   * Being on the cloud, all data in one place to do work, enabling teamwork globally
+   * highly scalable instantly
    * Free development environments called "orgs" (organizations). (no 7 day trials)
-   * Integrations
+   * Fine-grained access control

+   * Extensible UI with clicks or code
    * Free, full-featured copy of the Salesforce1 mobile Platform introduced 2013
-   * Develop apps with clicks or code
-   * Fine-grained access control
-   * highly scalable
    * API-first to integrate anything with everything
+   * Integrations with Gmail, other systems
+   * Innovation in Machine Learning for personalization, Analytics
+   * Innovation in object recognition
    * Use popular UI frameworks like Bootstrap, JQuery (in VisualForce classic)
    * <a href="#Lightning">Lightning</a> HTML UI components for user-developed apps.